edgedb/edgedb/docs/reference/edgeql/shapes.rst

 =====================

-In EdgeDB typically all shapes appearing in the top-level :eql:stmt:`SELECT` should be reflected in the output.
+In EdgeDB typically all shapes appearing in the top-level :eql:stmt:`select` should be reflected in the output.
 This also applies to shapes no matter where and how they are nested.
 Aside from other shapes, this includes nesting in arrays:

 .. code-block:: edgeql-repl

-    db> SELECT array_agg(User {name});
+    db> select array_agg(User {name});
     {
       [
         default::User {name: 'Alice'},